 Alterations to meet ADA requirements are rare.
-Two received Certificates of Appropriateness.
+Besides the altered porch on this property, two other alterations to meet ADA have received Certificates of Appropriateness.
 An addition was constructed at 55 Columbus Avenue (2005).
 The pitch of entry ramp was revised at the Armory at 191 Highland Avenue (2011) and the sidewalk was modified to act as an extension of the ramp.